-During the Winter Months these Waters should be drank betwixt the Time of Breakfast and Dinner.
-At this Season of the Year those Hours are the most proper for Exercise; and Exercise is effentially necessary to produce falutary Effects from the Use of Chalybeate Waters; as will be shewn hereaster.
-May I be permitted to to hope that I shall claim the Attention of the Public upon this Point ?
-Many Perfons refide near the Chalybeate Springs in Winter, who are at too great a Distance, in the Summer Months, to reap any material Benefit from the Waters, which ought ever to be taken upon the Spot; and Experience has convinced us, that the Chalybeate Springs are in as high a State of Perfection in frofty Weather as at Midfummer.
-Other powerful Arguments prefent themfelves upon this Occafion.
-In all Habits of Body, infenfible Perspiration is confiderably leffened, during the Winter Months.
-The Irregularity of a Town Life also tends to relax and debilitate the Conftitution.
-After paffing the Night, in that Round of Diffipation which at prefent too much engages the Attention of the Public, even the Ladies themfelves must confeis the uncomfortable Feelings of the Morning .- What, then, must the Men of Pleasure suffer, who too often indulge themfelves in every-Species of Debauchery during their riotous Nights?
-The exhilarating Quality of the Chalybeate Waters will prove the best Cordial upon these Occasions, and tend to produce that Flow of Spirits which is the great Reward of Temperance.

-Chalybeate Waters are not intended to promote any of the fenfible Evacuations.
-They are to be received into the Habit, to correct the Impurities of the Blood and animal Juices; to remove remove glandular Obstructions; to promote insensible Perspiration; to brace up relaxed Fibres; and to ftrengthen weak Nerves : Therefore an immediate Benefit can feldom be expected from them.
-Errors of long ftanding, that have taken fast Root in the Constitution, require some Time to be eradicated.
-For this Reafon, fuch as are really ill should be very regular, for the first Month, in the daily Use of Chalybeate Waters.
-After that Period they may relax occafionally; but those Patients will act wifely who continue them pretty conftantly for fome Months.
-Such Perfons as reap an Advantage from the Waters need not be reminded of this, nor of returning to them again in the following Seafon.
-Inclination, if not Neceffity, will prompt them to revisit the reviving Chalybeate Springs.
+During the Winter Months these Waters should be drunk betwixt the Time of Breakfast and Dinner.
+At this Season of the Year those Hours are the most proper for Exercise; and Exercise is effentially necessary to produce falutary Effects from the Use of chalybeate Waters; as will be shewn hereaster.
+May I be permitted to hope that I shall claim the Attention of the Public upon this Point?
+Many Persons refide near the Chalybeate Springs in Winter, who are at too great a Diftance, in the Summer Months, to reap any material Benefit from the Waters, which ought ever to be taken upon the Spot; and Experience has convinced us, that the Chalybeate Springs are in as high a State of Perfection in frosty Weather as at Midsummer.
+Other powerful Arguments present themselves upon this Occafion.
+In all Habits of Body, infenfible Perspiration is confiderably lessened, during the Winter Months.
+The Irregularity of a Town Life alfo tends to relax and debilitate the Conftitution.
+After passing the Night, in that Round of Diffipation which at prefent too much engages the Attention of the Public, even the Ladies themfelves must confess the uncomfortable Feelings of the Morning .- What, then, must the Men of Pleasure suffer, who too often indulge themfelves in every Species of Debauchery during their riotous Nights?
+The exhilarating Quality of the Chalybeate Waters will prove the best Cordial upon these Occasions, and tend to produce that Flow of Spirits which is the great Reward of Temperance, remove glandular Obstructions; to promote infenfible Perspiration; to brace up relaxed Fibres; and to strengthen weak Nerves: Therefore an immediate Benefit can feldom be expected from them.
+Errors of long standing, that have taken fast Root in the Constitution, require fome Time to be eradicated.
+For this Reafon, fuch as are really ill should be very regular, for the first Month, in the daily Ufe of Chalybeate Waters.
+After that Period they may relax occasionally; but those Patients will act wifely who continue them pretty constantly for some Months.
+Such Perfons as reap an Advantage from the Waters need not be reminded of this, nor of returning to them again in the following Seafons.
+Inclination, if not Neceffity, will prompt them to revifit the reviving Chalybeate Springs.